 Please select one of the subcommittees A~C and write the alphabet and theme in the application email.

-【Note 1】If you are applying for Subcommittee A, please fill in the following information when applying.
+Note 1: If you are applying for Subcommittee A, please fill in the following information.

 (1) Select the desired content and enter the number.
 Example: Lecture A (1)

-(2) In order to reflect the topics to be dealt with in the subcommittee, please send us your problems and issues, topics that you would like to see taken up at your university, etc.
+(2) In order to reflect the topics to be covered in the subcommittee, please send us your problems and issues at your university, and the topics you would like us to cover.

-Example: I am worried that the other party will not be convinced that it is difficult to respond to what students with disabilities are asking of students in terms of budget.
+Example: I am worried that I will not be able to convince others that it is difficult to respond to the needs of students with disabilities in terms of budget.

-【Note 2】If you are applying for Subcommittee B, please include the number of students at your university and whether there is a support system (if so, the year of establishment and the number of section members).
+Note 2: If you are applying for Subcommittee B, please include the number of students at your university and whether or not there is a support system (if so, the year of inauguration, and the number of members).

-【Note 3】If the number of participants exceeds the capacity, priority will be given to the first-come, first-served person, so please note that you may not be able to participate in the subcommittee of your choice.
+Note 3: If the capacity is exceeded, priority will be given to those who are first served, so please note that you may not be able to participate in the subcommittee of your choice.
 In that case, the secretariat will contact you.

-If you would like to participate in the information exchange meeting after the plenary session or subcommittee meeting, please let us know when you apply for participation.
+If you would like to participate in the information exchange meeting after the plenary session and subcommittees, please let us know when you apply for participation.

 [Participation fee] 2,500 yen

 * Please bring your own change on the day of the event.
 We will prepare a receipt with the name of the university.
-If you would like to include a name other than the name of the university, please contact the secretariat.
+If you wish to include something other than the name of the university, please contact the secretariat.

-◆How to apply: Please send it by e-mail with the title "Application for participation in the 20th KSSK" and the following items to the secretariat [ kssk-jimukyoku-ml ■ consortium.or.jp ] (*Please change the ■ part to @ and send).
+◆ How to apply: Please send an e-mail with the title “Application for participation in the 20th KSSK”, fill in the following items, and send it to the secretariat [ kssk-jimukyoku-ml ■ consortium.or.jp ] (* Please replace the ■ part with @).

-to contact the secretariat.
-Please note that replies will be delayed during holidays and office closures.
+Please contact us.
+Please note that replies will be delayed during holidays and office breaks.

-(1) Name of participant (please send one email per person)
+(1) Participant’s name (please send one email per person)

 (2) Name of university

-(4) Subcommittee of your choice (in the case of B or D, please include the necessary information)
+(4) Desired subcommittee (in the case of B or D, please include the required information)

-(5) Assignments, opinions, etc. of the university (*used as materials for subcommittees)
+(5) Assignments, opinions, etc. of your own university (*used as materials for subcommittees)

 (6) Desire to participate in information exchange meetings